 Wandy was born and raised in Hartford, Connecticut and graduated from the University of Connecticut in 1963.
 He Worked for the Marketing Director at Heublein Inc. He also served as Sales Manager at the Rowland Development Corporation.
 Wandy served the country as an Army First Lieutenant in Vietnam before entering the business world.

-He is an elected member of the Connecticut Academy of Fine Arts.
+He was an elected member of the Connecticut Academy of Fine Arts.